catherinemarvin/cantaloupe/Pods/JBChartView/README.md

 	- (UIColor *)lineChartView:(JBLineChartView *)lineChartView selectionColorForDotAtHorizontalIndex:(NSUInteger)horizontalIndex atLineIndex:(NSUInteger)lineIndex;

+Alternatively, you can supply your own UIView instead of using the default impelmentation:

+	- (UIView *)lineChartView:(JBLineChartView *)lineChartView dotViewAtHorizontalIndex:(NSUInteger)horizontalIndex atLineIndex:(NSUInteger)lineIndex;

+Custom dot views are automatically shown when selected unless the following is implemented:

+    - (BOOL)lineChartView:(JBLineChartView *)lineChartView shouldHideDotViewOnSelectionAtHorizontalIndex:(NSUInteger)horizontalIndex atLineIndex:(NSUInteger)lineIndex;

 As well, by default, each line will have squared off end caps and connection points.
-To enable line smoothing:
+To enable rounded connections and end caps:

 	- (BOOL)lineChartView:(JBLineChartView *)lineChartView smoothLineAtLineIndex:(NSUInteger)lineIndex;